turketwh/Prx_3-merSVM_data/analysis/svmErrorAnalysis/README.md

 ## SVM error analyis

-This folder contains scripts and code to determine and extract the protein sequences for which there was a difference in annotation between the Harper approach and the Prx_3-merSVM classifier
+This folder contains documentation for scripts and code to determine and extract the protein sequences for which there was a difference in annotation between the Harper approach and the Prx_3-merSVM classifier

 The results of this analysis relate to Tables 6 and 7 and the corresponding discussions in the manuscript.

 ---
-### Compiling source code (if available)
+### Needed Java programs
-If you have access to the source code only, then the Java programs can be compiled using the following commands:
+The following Java programs are needed:
 ```
-javac ExtractErrorInformation.java
+ExtractErrorInformation.class
-javac ExtractErrorSequences.java
+ExtractErrorSequences.class
 ```
 ---
 ### Executing programs